ryanfiller/portfolio-gatsby/src/content/blog/css-in-js.md

 }
 ```

 One thing I've been interested in is viewing pages with no css at all.
-If you're writing minimal, semantic markup your site should still work pretty decently with no styles at all.
-Maybe some critical css just so the retina sized images aren't blown outside the bounds of the page, but heading and paragraph tags should still render a readable site.
-With this in mind, is it really fair to treat the entire frontend as one single concern when the markup rendered to the DOM needs to stand alone?
-Of course, this is a bigger issue with rendering entire pages in javascript all together, and how things appear in the browser do not necessarily need to be a one to one with how a developer authors the code.
+If you're writing minimal semantic markup your site should still work decently with no styles at all.
+Maybe you need some <a href="https://css-tricks.com/authoring-critical-fold-css/" target="_blank">critical css</a> just so the retina sized images aren't blown outside the bounds of the page, but heading and paragraph tags should still render a readable site.
+With this in mind, is it fair to treat the entire frontend as one single concern when the markup rendered to the DOM needs to stand alone?
+Of course, this is a bigger issue when rendering entire pages in javascript all together, and how things appear in the browser do not necessarily need to be one-to-one with how a developer authors the code.

-One downside to viewing the DOM without any styles is that an end user ends up seeing <em>everything</em> on the page, including things like off canvas navigation or different versions of components shown at different sizes.
-There's also nothing to stop you from using both scss and react-responsive, that's actually what I settled on doing.
-This means that even viewing the page with css turned off a user will still only get one navigation and one version of a component unless their browser is at the right size to trigger a `<MediaQuery/>` tag.
-The downside to this is that I need the breakpoints configured in two places now, once in my config.js object and also as traditional scss variables in a style files somewhere.
-I'm sure there's a way to make one read the other (probably to have the .js file pull from the .scss file?), but the amount of work to do this didn't seem worth it to me.
-Luckily these configuration values rarely will need to be updated so this isn't a dealbreaker for me.
+One downside to viewing the DOM without any styles is that an end user sees <em>everything</em> on the page — including things like incorrect canvas navigation or different versions of components shown at different sizes.
+Also, there's nothing to stop you from using both scss and react-responsive, which is actually what I settled on doing.
+This means that even if viewing the page with css turned off, a user will still only get one navigation and one version of a component unless their browser is at the right size to trigger a `<MediaQuery/>` tag.
+The downside to this is that I need the breakpoints configured in two places: once in my config.js object and once as traditional scss variables somewhere in the style files.
+I'm sure there's a way to make one read the other (probably to have the .js file pull from the .scss file?), but the amount of work to do this didn't seem worth it in my experience.
+Luckily, these configuration values rarely will need to be updated so this isn't a dealbreaker for me.

-Overall, I still see the appeal of putting componentizing styles and putting them in javascript.
-I think there are huge workflow and browser performance gains to be made, and as libraries grow and add functionality over time switching to them won't mean leaving as much behind.
-For now I'm sticking with SCSS because that's what my current job requires me to write, and having a personal project where I can continue to explore more complex mixins and extends is only going to make me a better developer.
-Knowing myself though, I'm sure the next personal project I start from scratch will convince me to do something else, because the idea of leveraging the ability to have your code more and more integrated with itself is definitely a tempting one.
-Hopefully future projects will be as much of a learning experience as the back and forth switching on this project was.
+Overall, I still see the appeal of putting componentizing styles in javascript.
+Im my opinion, there are huge workflow and browser performance gains to be made, and as libraries and functionalities grow over time, switching to them won't mean leaving as much behind.
+For now I'm sticking with SCSS because that's what my current job requires me to write.
+Additionally having a personal project where I can continue to explore more complex mixins and extends will only help me become a better developer.
+Knowing myself though, I'm sure the next personal project I start from scratch will convince me to do something completely different, because the idea of leveraging the ability to have code more and more integrated with itself is definitely tempting.
+However, as long as future projects continue to be as much of a learning experience as the back-and-forth switching on this project was, I'll gladly be along for the ride.